rse-council/researchsoftware.org/_posts/2021-04-02-RSE-financial-organizations.md

 posted as a blog, it's really a snapshot in time, as we expect the RSE associations to change their financial models over time.
-This post may be useful to the existing organizations that want to consider changes, and to new organization that need to make financial decisions.
+This post may be useful to the existing organizations that want to consider changes, and to new organizations that need to make financial decisions.

 * be-RSE: The Belgian Research Software Association is not a formal organisation yet, nor is it financially independant.